Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+## Personal Statement

-I am a third-year Ph.D. student in Statistics at the University of Washington.
-My research interests include semiparametric statistics and debiased machine learning, causal inference, statistical learning and calibration, and inference after model selection.
-I also am interested in nonparametric survival analysis and shape-constrained inference.
+I am a third-year Ph.D. student in Statistics at the University of Washington, with a strong passion for exploring the intersections of semiparametric statistics and debiased machine learning.
+My research interests encompass a wide range of areas, including causal inference, statistical learning, calibration, and inference after model selection.
+Additionally, I have a keen interest in nonparametric survival analysis and shape-constrained inference with causal inference applications.

-For my latest updates, follow me on twitter at [@Larsvanderlaan3](https://twitter.com/LarsvanderLaan3).
-Please see the publications tab for a selection of my works.
-For a complete list, please see my [google scholar](https://scholar.google.com/citations?user=0bwP0i4AAAAJ&hl=en) profile.
+For the latest updates on my research and academic endeavors, you can follow me on Twitter at [@Larsvanderlaan3](https://twitter.com/LarsvanderLaan3).
+To explore a selection of my works, please visit the publications tab.
+For a comprehensive list of my academic contributions, refer to my [Google Scholar](https://scholar.google.com/citations?user=0bwP0i4AAAAJ&hl=en) profile.